project-koku/koku-metrics-operator/docs/report-fields-description.md

 To enable the collection ROS (Resource Optimization) metrics, ensure that the namespace(s) are labeled with `insights_cost_management_optimizations='true'`.

-Within the queries file, any queries responsible for collecting ROS metrics are prefixed with `ros:` in the `QueryMap` and include the following filter to target the appropriately labeled namespaces:
+Within the prometheus queries, any queries responsible for collecting ROS metrics are prefixed with `ros:` in the `QueryMap` and include the following filter to target the appropriately labeled namespaces:
 ```
 kube_namespace_labels{label_insights_cost_management_optimizations='true', namespace!~'kube-.*|openshift|openshift-.*'}
 ```